Travel Tips and Resources

 Find out about disease outbreaks and how to protect yourself when traveling outside the U.S. from the Centers for Disease Control.

-Check the health conditions, security information, and the location of the U.S. Embassy or Consulate in the country you're visiting through the State Department's Consular Information Sheets.
+Check the health conditions, security information, and the location of the U.S. Embassy or Consulate in the country you're visiting through the State Department's Consular Information Program.

 If you take prescription medication, have your prescription refilled and take an extra supply in the original containers with you.
 Carry all vital medicines in your carry-on luggage.